EvanZhuang/mixinputs/README.md

 We have included 2 example usages with [AIME](/example/aime.sh) and [Count Down 4](/example/countdown.sh), after executing the bash you should see 59-60 Acc for CountDown4 (Nemotron-Super-49B) and ~80 Acc for AIME (QwQ-32B).

+For external evaluation packages, simply set `export MIXINPUTS_BETA=<BETA_VALUE>` and use vllm as the backbone, will activate MoI.

 Additionally, MoI also work with server mode, we provide an example [script](/example/serve.sh).

 ## Evaluations